-Risk assessment and quarantine: For more than a decade before it arrived, myrtle rust was regarded by plant pathologists as a serious biosecurity risk for Australia.56 Concern was heightened when Eucalyptus rust reached Hawaii in 2005.57 In 2006 the Primary Industries Ministerial Council stated that it was 'one of the most serious threats to Australian production forests and natural ecosystems'.58 There have been quarantine restrictions for several years to reduce the risk of infected Myrtaceae material from countries known to host the rust.
-In 2004, AQIS detected viable spores on shipments of timber from Brazil (including on the surface of the shipping container) which led to a suspension in trade of eucalypt timber from countries with eucalyptus rust.59 We do not know how adequate the import restrictions were (and are) and how well they were (and are) enforced.
+Risk assessment and quarantine

+For more than a decade before it arrived, myrtle rust was regarded by plant pathologists as a serious biosecurity risk for Australia.6 Concern was heightened when the rust reached Hawaii in 2005.7 In 2006 the Primary Industries Ministerial Council stated that it was 'one of the most serious threats to Australian production forests and natural ecosystems'.8 There have been quarantine restrictions for several years to reduce the risk of infected Myrtaceae material from countries known to host the rust.
+In 2004, AOIS detected viable spores on shipments of timber from Brazil (including on the surface of the shipping container) which led to a suspension in trade of eucalypt timber from countries with eucalyptus rust.9 We do not know how adequate the import restrictions were (and are) and how well they were (and are) enforced.

+Contingency planning

-Contingency planning: The Office of the Chief Plant Protection Officer released a national response plan in 2007 and Plant Health Australia published a contingency plan for the nursery and garden industry in 2009.60 The PHA plan identified Puccinia psidii as a 'high-extreme' risk for the nursery industry.
+The Office of the Chief Plant Protection Officer released a national response plan in 2007 and Plant Health Australia published a contingency plan for the nursery and garden industry in 2009.10 The latter plan identified Puccinia psidii as a 'high-extreme' risk for the nursery environment from harmful new invasive species through prevention and early action.

+Stronger biosecurity is vital to protect the highly endemic wildlife of Australia and its many special wild places.
+This is Lord Howe Island, where invasive species have already caused several extinctions.
+Photo: Robert Whyte industry.
 (Oddly and unjustifiably, the plan gave a lower risk rating for the environment - 'high' - which has been contradicted by current impacts.)
-The response plans recommended pathway risk analysis, early detection systems and awareness raising awareness with businesses using Myrtaceae.
+The response plans recommended pathway risk analysis, early detection systems and raising awareness with businesses using Myrtaceae.
 We are uncertain how many of the recommendations were implemented.